Top quark effects in composite vector pair production at the LHC: Summary and conclusions

 \section{Summary and conclusions}

-In the framework of strongly interacting dynamics for EWSB, composite light scalar singlet and triplet heavy vector resonances may exist and the interactions among themselves and with the Standard Model fermions and gauge bosons can be described by a $SU(2)_L\times SU(2)_R/SU(2)_{L+R}$ Effective Chiral Lagrangian.
+In the framework of strongly interacting dynamics for EWSB, composite light scalar singlet and triplet heavy vector resonances may exist, and the interactions among themselves and with the Standard Model fermions and gauge bosons can be described by a $SU(2)_L\times SU(2)_R/SU(2)_{L+R}$ effective chiral Lagrangian.
 In this framework, the squared gluon fusion vector pair production amplitudes summed over the polarization and color states have been computed by considering that their only relevant contributions arise from the top quark in the triangular loop followed by a scalar propagator.
-The asymptotic behaviour of the gluon fusion vector pair production amplitudes goes as $\frac{s}{M^2_V}$ at high energies and will have to be improved by the inclusion of a scalar-vector mixing term, with appropiate coupling.
+The asymptotic behavior of the gluon fusion vector pair production amplitudes goes as $\frac{s}{M^2_V}$ at high energies and will have to be improved by the inclusion of a scalar-vector mixing term, with appropiate coupling.
 The gluon fusion vector pair production amplitudes depend on the couplings $c$, $d$, $g_V$ and on the masses $M_h$, $M_V$ and $m_t$.
-The unitarity constraints in the elastic channel of longitudinal gauge boson scattering and in the inelastic scattering of two longitudinal SM gauge bosons into SM fermions pairs determine the relevant parameter space.
-A discussion about the phenomenology of the composite vector pair production via gluon fusion mechanism at the LHC has been presented.
-For a vector mass between $500$ GeV and $1$ TeV, for $M_h=180$ GeV and $m_{t}=171.3$ GeV, the total cross sections for the production of the $V^{+}V^{-}$ and $V^{0}V^{0}$ final states at the LHC by gluon fusion mechanism have been computed.
+The unitarity constraints in the elastic channel of longitudinal gauge boson scattering and in the inelastic scattering of two longitudinal SM gauge bosons into SM fermions pairs, determine the relevant parameter space.
+A discussion about the phenomenology of the composite vector pair production via the gluon fusion mechanism at the LHC, has been presented.
+For a vector mass between $500$ GeV and $1$ TeV, for $M_h=125$ GeV and $m_{t}=171.3$ GeV, the total cross sections for the production of the $V^{+}V^{-}$ and $V^{0}V^{0}$ final states at the LHC by the gluon fusion mechanism have been computed.
 These total cross sections are of the order of few $fb$.
-It is of remarkable relevance that the only process which produces a $V^{0}V^{0}$ final state is the gluon fusion mechanism since the $V^{0}V^{0}$ final state is absent in the Drell-Yan process.
-The $V^{+}V^{-}$ final state production cross section via gluon fusion mechanism is comparable with the $V^{+}V^{-}$ Drell-Yan production cross section.
-The $V^{0}V^{0}$ production total cross section via gluon fusion mechanism is $4$ times larger than the $V^{+}V^{-}$ production cross section since the ratio between the symmetry factors for the $hV^{0}V^{0}$ and $hV^{+}V^{-}$ vertex is equal to 2.
+It is of remarkable relevance that the only process which produces a $V^{0}V^{0}$ final state is the gluon fusion mechanism, since the $V^{0}V^{0}$ final state is absent in the Drell-Yan process.
+The $V^{+}V^{-}$ final-state production cross section via the gluon fusion mechanism is comparable with the $V^{+}V^{-}$ Drell-Yan production cross section.
+The $V^{0}V^{0}$ production total cross section via the gluon fusion mechanism is $4$ times larger than the $V^{+}V^{-}$ production cross section since the ratio between the symmetry factors for the $hV^{0}V^{0}$ and $hV^{+}V^{-}$ vertex is equal to 2.
 These total cross sections can be strongly increased since they depend quadratically on the scalar-vector coupling $d$.
-The expected same sign di-lepton and tri-lepton events are of order of $10$ for an integrated luminosity of $100$ fb$^{-1}$.
-Further detailed studies, which are beyond the scope of this work will have to be made to assess the detectability of these processes above the Standard Model backgrounds.
+The expected same-sign di-lepton and tri-lepton events are of order of $10$ for an integrated luminosity of $100$ fb$^{-1}$ and are two orders of magnitude lower than the large backgrounds $t\bar{t}W$ and $HH$.
+The signals corresponding to the same-sign di-lepton and tri-lepton events are suppressed by two orders of magnitude with respect to the $t\bar{t}W$ and $HH$ backgrounds and are therefore difficult to detect at the LHC.
+Kinematical cuts on final-state leptons and jets have to be imposed to reduce the backgrounds.
+A detailed investigation of the SM backgrounds, wherein acceptance cuts on final-state leptons and jets, as well as detector effects, are expected to play a role, is deferred to future work.
+Other possible direction for future work along these lines would be to study the composite vectors effects in the $h\to\gamma\gamma$ decay to determine the restrictions that the aforementioned $SU(2)_L\times SU(2)_R/SU(2)_{L+R}$ Effective Lagrangian should have, in order to explain the excess of events in this decay, recently observed at the LHC.
+An extension of the model would include a fourth quark generation and/or vector-like quarks as well as direct couplings between heavy quarks and composite vectors.
+Their effects on the vector pair production and on the $h\to\gamma\gamma$ decay at the LHC may be useful to study.
+To address all these issues requires careful investigations that are beyond the scope of this work.
+They are left for future studies.